andymcgunagle/git-and-github-notes/README.md

 - `git push <remote> <branch>`: Push a specific local branch up to the remote.
   - You can push multiple branches up to GitHub.
+  - Local branches and remote branches are distinct - they can have the same name and content, but technically they're separate entities.
+  - Usually you'll be pushing a local branch up to remote branch of the same name, but `git push <remote> <local-branch>:<remote-branch>` would allow you to push a local branch to a remote branch with a different name.
+  - The `-u` flag in a command such as `git push -u origin main` sets the *upstream* of the branch we're pushing.
+Once the upsteam for a branch is set, you can use the `git push` shorthand to push the current branch to the upstream.